 Boy, 16, dies after being shot in south London

-Police were called at 3.21pm to reports of a shooting in Paradise Road, Clapham.
+Police were called at 3.21pm to reports of a shooting in Paradise Road, Stockwell.

 Your support helps us to tell the story